cityofships/i-love-compute/README.md

 A script to download, build and run LuxMark 3.1.

 - The user can download build and install LuxMark 3.1 by doing `./user-luxmark3 build`.
-- The installation is done in user workspace and provided software is not made available in default environment.
+- The installation is done as user in `workspace/user-luxmark3` and provided software is not made available in default environment.
 - The user can run LuxMark by doing `./user-luxmark3 run` or more complicated commands like `./user-luxmark3 run luxmark --mode=PAUSE`.
 - Beware that the scripts compiles old GCC 7 and old Qt 4.
 You need GCC 10 to build GCC 7.
 The script has been verified to be working on Ubuntu 22.04.